matacoder/senior/README.md

 Both cProfile and profile are modules available in the Python 3 language.
 The numbers produced by these modules can be formatted into reports via the pstats module.

-Here’s an example of cProfile showing the numbers for a script:
+Here's an example of cProfile showing the numbers for a script:
 ```python
 import cProfile
 import re